fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 But wait, how do we delete a `void*`?
 This is going to be undefined behavior, as there's no destructor for a `void*`.
-And it's _very_ likely we'll have significant quantities of data attached to a loaded asset that we do want to make sure are properly destroyed and released from memory.
+And it's _very_ likely we'll have significant quantities of data attached to a loaded asset that we do want to make sure are properly destroyed/releasted.

 It took me a while to figure this one out, but the answer is surprisingly simple.
 We're going to add another function pointer to our factory registration method:

 {% highlight cpp %}
-class AssetLoader {
+class ResourceLoader {
 public:
     using FactoryFunctor = void*(*)(const char* fname);
     using SignalFunctor = void(*)(void* loaded_data);